mczuchnowski/polish_banks/README.md

 # PolishBanks - A Polish bank lookup Ruby gem.

-Polish bank name and branch can be read from the IBAN or accont number
+Polish bank name and branch can be read from the IBAN or account number

 `PLkk BBBB BBBB MMMM MMMM MMMM MMMM`